Shrungal-DSAI/Customer_Churn_Prediction/README.md

 📌 Customer Churn Prediction
-(Optional: Add a relevant image or logo here)

 📖 Overview
 This project aims to predict customer churn using machine learning techniques.
 It analyzes customer behavior and identifies key factors influencing churn.